Eckerd History, Family Crest & Coats of Arms

 - Jack Eckerd, American Republican politician, Candidate for U.S. Senator from Florida, 1974; Candidate for Governor of Florida, 1978

-- J. Edward Eckerd, American Democrat politician, Alternate Delegate to Democratic National Convention from New York, 1944
+- J. Edward Eckerd, American Democratic Party politician, Alternate Delegate to Democratic National Convention from New York, 1944

 Related Stories +